Toulouse and Montauban shootings: 19 March: Ozar Hatorah school in Toulouse

-19 March–22 March: manhunt
+19 to 22 March: manhunt

-The police conducted one of the biggest manhunts in modern French history.
+The police conducted a large manhunt.
 They erected roadblocks in Toulouse and placed extra security outside Jewish and Islamic schools across France.
-Because of the ethnic identities of the victims, all of whom were of Jewish, North African or Afro-Caribbean descent, police initially suspected the involvement of neo-Nazis, which have expressed opposition to all these ethnic groups.
+Because of the ethnic identities of the victims, all of whom were of Jewish, North African or Afro-Caribbean descent, police initially suspected the involvement of neo-Nazis, who have expressed opposition to all these ethnic groups.
 Since Merah had previously drawn little police or security attention, police did not initially identify him as a suspect, even as he committed more murders.
 Merah cleaned the magazine and shell casings he left to prevent identification of fingerprints or DNA.

-The search for Sergeant Ibn Ziaten's bogus motorbike buyer began to home in on the Merahs' computer, as cross-checks revealed that the Toulouse woman who owned the IP address had two sons on the government's anti-terrorism watchlist.
+The search for Sergeant Ibn Ziaten's bogus motorbike buyer began to home in on Merah's computer, as cross-checks revealed that the Toulouse woman who owned the IP address had two sons on the government's anti-terrorism watchlist.
 Merah asked a motorcycle mechanic in Toulouse about removing a GPS anti-theft tracking device on his bike, and told the mechanic he had just repainted the bike white.
 The mechanic alerted the police to Merah's actions, who identified the motorcycle as the one used in the attacks.